-Our goal is to help create a society that values older adults with dementia.
-We achieve this by building genuine friendships between people with dementia and volunteers as they engage in art-making.
+Our goal is to help build a society that values all people, including older adults living with dementia.
+We achieve this by building genuine friendships between people living with dementia and volunteers as they engage in art-making.

 Opening Minds through Art (OMA) is an award-winning, evidence-based, intergenerational art-making program for people living with dementia.
 It was developed at Scripps Gerontology Center, an Ohio Center of Excellence at Miami University, in 2007.
 People living with dementia (artists) are paired with volunteers (students, families, caregivers) who are trained to rely on imagination instead of memory and focus on remaining strengths instead of lost skills.
 OMA enables people living with dementia to assume new roles as artists and teachers and leave a legacy of beautiful artwork.
 OMA has been widely replicated.

 Age segregation in our society has caused people across generations to see each other as strangers.
 By connecting people across generations via direct, regular interactions centered around the arts, we build positive attitudes about each other in a joyful way.